yugabyte/ybm-cli/docs/ybm_usage_get.md

 ## ybm usage get

-View billing usage data available for the account in YugabyteDB Managed
+View billing usage data available for the account in YugabyteDB Aeon

 ### Synopsis

-View billing usage data available for the account in YugabyteDB Managed
+View billing usage data available for the account in YugabyteDB Aeon

 ```
 ybm usage get [flags]